7 Greatest Benefits Of Going Offshore

 I hear it every day from my clients: “I’m worried about the situation in the United States, I’m worried about the U.S. dollar, and want to have a non-dollar nest egg offshore in case things go bad.”

 As they say, it’s always smart to hope for the best and prepare for the worst.
 This is the philosophy of many of my clients, and international structures are the leading strategy for doing just that.
-By creating an international trust, foundation, or other structure with a diversified investment strategy, my clients are preparing for a day when perhaps the dollar is no longer the world reserve currency.
+By creating an international trust, foundation, or any other structure with a diversified investment strategy, my clients are preparing for a day when perhaps the dollar is no longer the world’s reserve currency.

 Even if that day doesn’t come in our lifetimes, it’s just common sense to diversify your investment holdings to include commodities, real estate, stocks, and bonds denominated in other currencies, if only to protect against any future devaluation of the dollar.

+You’re worried that no matter what type of legal structure you put in place in the United States, a plaintiff’s attorney and jury could pierce it and take everything that you’ve worked so hard to earn.
 Litigation fears remain the number one reason folks look to protect their wealth abroad.
 Lawsuits are still the worry that keep many professionals and entrepreneurs awake at night.
 That’s why this concern tops my list of reasons to protect your wealth offshore.

 Capital flows to where it is treated best.
 While the United States remains a land of opportunity, the simple fact is that our legal system is broken.
 Until it gets fixed, capital will continue to look for the ultimate protection that comes from being domiciled overseas.